azproduction/relocating-to-berlin/README.md

 ### How long does the visa process usually take?
 What are the basic requirements?

 If we are talking about Blue Card, it takes about a month to prepare all the necessary documents.

 This process is only valid for those, whose diploma is accepted in Germany or you are a specialist in information and communication technology.
 You can check if your diploma is accepted on [Anabin](http://anabin.kmk.org/).

 > If, as a national from another non-EU state, you **do not have a university degree**, nor have you completed vocational training in Germany, but are a **specialist in information and communication technology**, a work permit **can principally be granted** to you.

 [Source](http://www.bluecard-eu.de/eu-blue-card-germany/work-permit.html#information-communication-technology)

 You need all the usual stuff like passport, CV etc translated into English or German.

 Prerequirements:

 1. Diploma in a related field or equivalent experience as IT-specialist.
 2. Signed work contract for a premanent position with salary no less than 47600 Euro per year gross.
-In case you are IT-Specialist, doctor, methematican or schentist is could be reduced to 37128 Euro per year gross. (valid for 2015)
+In case you are IT specialist, doctor, methematican or schentist is could be reduced to 37128 Euro per year gross. (valid for 2015)

 **Mikhail Davydov**: I've heared a case, when one IT-Specialist got rejection having salary closer to 37128 Euro.